 Statista has placed an update reminder right in the content you're interested in:

 Keep your UI as understandable as possible.
 Hide the buttons and icons which users don't need and use the approach of progressive disclosure.

 This is how it looks like in Dropbox.
 The inactive state:

-Gearheart shows more details after you click on a pointer:
+Gearheart shows more details after you click on a button:

-Icons, images, charts, graphs, and other visuals are great for making the interface more user-friendly.
+Icons, images, charts, graphs, and other visuals are great for making the web app user interface design more friendly.
 They make data more readable and simple.